HK pro-democracy tabloid Apple Daily may shut down this week - memo | Law-Order

 Police raided the newspaper last week in a national security investigation, in which senior Apple Daily executives were arrested for alleged "collusion with a foreign country" and assets of three companies linked to the newspaper were frozen.
 On Monday, an adviser to the jailed Next Digital owner and staunch Beijing critic Jimmy Lai, told Reuters the newspaper would be forced to shut "in a matter of days".

 On Monday, an adviser to the jailed Next Digital owner and staunch Beijing critic Jimmy Lai, told Reuters the newspaper would be forced to shut "in a matter of days".
-"The Board will decide on Friday whether (the company) will continue to operate," the internal memo said.
+"The Board will decide on Friday whether (the company) will continue to operate," the Apple Daily said in its memo to staff, which has not been released publicly.

 "If the board decides not to continue to operate on Friday, online will stop uploading at 23:59 p.m. on the day, newspaper will cease operation after publishing the June 26 edition."
 The company would "accommodate" any immediate resignations, it said.

-Hong Kong and Chinese officials said press freedom cannot be used as a "shield" for those who commit crimes and dismissed the criticism as "meddling".
+China's Foreign Commissioner's Office said in a statement on Thursday the national security law protected press freedom and warned external forces to "keep their hands off Hong Kong".
+The office said press freedom cannot be used as a "shield" for those who commit crimes.
 Next Digital has come under increasing pressure since Lai was arrested last year under the legislation.
 Lai, whose assets have also been frozen under the security law, is in jail for taking part in unauthorised assemblies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)